2026 Best Software Awards are here!See the list

 1. Ease of Use

-Users appreciate the ease of use of AWS Lambda, simplifying deployment and integration for developers.
+Users enjoy the ease of use of AWS Lambda, simplifying code execution without server management or setup hassles.

 See 34 mentions